-Data set DSN DD Name (6) Messages Not applicable assembler messages: SYSASMP Messages that were issued during the I/O definition process. loader messages: SYSLOUT linkage editor messages: SYSLKEDP MVSCP messages: SYSPRINT (7) JES3 Output Not applicable SYSJES3 Data that the MVS configuration program produced for the JES3 initialization stream checker.
+Data set DSN DD Name (7) JES3 Output Not applicable SYSJES3 Data that the MVS configuration program produced for the JES3 initialization stream checker.
 (8) IOCP reports Not applicable Not applicable IOCP reports.
 (9) IOCDS - The I/O configuration data for the channel subsystem Not applicable Not applicable

-For a functional description of all of the files used by the MVS configuration program, see "Standard DD Name List" on page 8-18.
+For a functional description of all of the files used by the MVS configuration program, see "Standard DD Name List" on page 8-19.